 - Time your sprinklers to see how long it takes to properly wet the soil.

-- Calculate the total run time for all the sprinklers to run and program them to start in the early hours of the morning, aiming to finish before sunrise.
+- Calculate the total run time for all the sprinklers to run and program them to start in the early hours of the morning.

 Aerating your lawn is one of the things you need to do to have a healthy, growing lawn.
-Just as a farmer plows his fields every season, your lawn needs aeration to service the exact same purpose.
-Aeration is needed due to thatch buildup and soil compaction; two problems that can be caused by a number of things, including heavy use of your yard.
-When soil compacts, your grass cannot breathe or find much needed nutrients due to the compaction “suffocating” your lawn’s roots.
+Aeration is needed due to thatch buildup and soil compaction.
+When compaction occurs, your grass cannot breathe or find much-needed nutrients due to the compaction “suffocating” your lawn’s roots.

-So which provides the better value for core aeration, DIY or using Lawn Doctor’s professional lawn care services?
-Consider the following:
+So which provides a better value for core aeration: DIY or using Lawn Doctor’s professional lawn care services?
+As a homeowner, you’ll need to:

-- You’ll need to transport the core aeration machine to and from your property
+- Transport the core aeration machine to and from your property

-- You’ll need to ensure the safe and effective operation of the core aeration machine
+- Ensure the safe and effective operation of the core aeration machine

-One long standing lawn myth is that thatch is bad.
+It’s a myth that thatch is bad.
 A thin layer of thatch is actually good as long as it is ½” or less.
-More than ½” of thatch is not good for your lawn and will require core aeration.
-Too much thatch can keep soils too moist, and trap fungus and bacterial disease in this layer.
+Too much thatch can keep your lawn too moist, and trap fungus and bacterial disease in this layer.
 When you have too much thatch, it’s time to core aerate.

-We hope this helps.
-If you’re on the fence about doing it yourself or working with someone to do it for you, take a look at what some of our satisfied customers have to say, and please give us a call.
+If you’re on the fence about maintaining your lawn yourself or working with a lawn care company to do it for you, take a look at what some of our satisfied customers have to say, and please give us a call.
 There’s no hard sell and no pressure.
 Just a free estimate and a promise that if you’re not 100% satisfied — we’ll make it right.
-It’s that simple.*
+It’s that simple.